keenanromain/printf_42/README.md

 The second if-statement checks for the appropriate sign to set precision, '.', and if true, makes note of it and stores the value in a similar fashion on lines 30 and 31.
 Lastly, the two nested while-loops are used to escape the numerical value used to set width and/or precision.

 Next, the *dispatcher* function will be examined.
-This function was originally planned to store a dispatch table, but for the sake of brevity and time-constraints, it is the first of three functions that contain a few if-statements that correspond to the appropriate format specifier.
+This function was originally planned to store a dispatch table, but for the sake of brevity and quickness, it now is the first of three functions that contain a few if-statements that correspond to the appropriate format specifier.

 <img width="471" alt="screen shot 2017-11-28 at 5 16 57 pm" src="https://user-images.githubusercontent.com/13093517/33352947-29b7a9d4-d460-11e7-9ea3-54e9d9e167d2.png">